oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/create-image.md

 date: 2019-02-23
 draft: false
 weight: 1
-description: "The create command creates a new Docker image and installs the requested Java and WebLogic software."
+description: "The create command creates a new container image and installs the requested Java and WebLogic software."
 ---

-The `create` command helps build a WebLogic Docker image from a given base OS image.
+The `create` command helps build a WebLogic container image from a given base OS image.
 The required option for the command is marked.
 There are a number of optional parameters for the create feature.

 ```
 Usage: imagetool create [OPTIONS]